Creating employment opportunities and empowering young people

-Katy is our digital marketing manager who is responsible for creating commercial marketing strategies, increasing audience reach, and aiding in the successful growth of the business.
-Her role is an all-encompassing one and involves the management of all things digital including, website building, managing social channels and platforms, PPC, SEO, lead generation, driving new revenue streams, and more.
+Katy is our digital marketing manager who’s responsible for creating commercial marketing strategies, increasing audience reach, and aiding in the successful growth of the business.
+Her role is an all-encompassing one and involves the management of all things digital including, website building, managing social channels and platforms, PPC, SEO, and more.
 Outside of the office, Katy is a creative bean who enjoys crafts, travel, and podcasts.

 CAD Technician/Project Manager

-Sarah is our CAD Technician/Project Manager for the design, supply and installation of Kitchens.
+Sarah is our CAD Technician/Project Manager for the design, supply and installation of both commercial and domestic Kitchens.
 This ranges from large scale contract projects to smaller projects that are tailored to suit the clients brief and budget.
-Sarah is also involved in some of our Joinery projects.
-Outside of work, Sarah enjoys going on City breaks, the theatre, exploring London, and reading
+Sarah is also involved in some of our bespoke joinery projects.
+Outside of work, Sarah enjoys City breaks, going to the theater, exploring London, and reading.

 Our specialist joiners work predominately day-to-day in the workshop to create a variety of different fixtures for various projects.
 From building furniture and structures to fitting on site, no two days are the same.
 If you enjoy problem-solving, working with your hands and have a creative flair this could be the perfect placement for you.